Last updated: October 2019

 What is personal information?

 When we talk about personal information we mean information about an individual that can identify them, like their name, address, e-mail address, telephone number and financial details.
-It can relate to customers (including prospective customers), employees, shareholders, business contacts and suppliers.
+It can relate to customers (including prospective customers), their appointed representatives (e.g. powers of attorney), employees, shareholders, business contacts and suppliers.
 Any reference to “information” or “data” in this policy is a reference to personal information about a living individual.

 What information do we hold?